Is there a charge for peer tutoring in The Study?

 Do I need an appointment?

 - Never.
-Peer tutoring in The Study and The Study North is offered on a walk-in basis, meaning that students can come as often as they want and no appointments are necessary.
+Peer tutoring in The Study is offered on a walk-in basis, meaning that students can come as often as they want and no appointments are necessary.

 Where is The Study located?

 What is the difference between The Study's locations?

 - All of The Study's locations offer free, drop-in peer tutoring.
 Though the spaces look different, they offer the same service—The Peer Tutoring Program.
 The main difference between The Study Central, The Study North, and The Study South is the schedule.
 Please check our schedule page for information about when each location is open and offering tutoring for your courses.

 What is peer tutoring?